PatrickTrentin88/fzn2omt/README.md

       --bv-alldifferent     all-different constraints encoded with Bit-Vectors.
       --partial-solutions   Print any sub-optimal solution satisfying the input model.
-      --all-solutions       Print all solutions of the input problem.
+      --all-solutions-opt   Print all solutions of the input problem.
 If this is an optimization problem, it prints all solutions with the same optimal value.
+      --max-solutions N, -n N
-      --max-solutions N     Maximum number of solutions printed.
+                            Maximum number of solutions printed.
+      --all-solutions, -a   Print all solutions of the input problem.
+With satisfaction problems, it enables '--all-solutions-
+                            opt'.
+With optimization problems, it enables '-- partial-solutions'.

 The option to set the desired multi-objective optimization is: